galacticusorg/galacticus-emacs/README.md

 ## Rendering LaTeX math

-I use a dark theme in emacs. latex-preview should automatically detect the color theme and render the LaTeX equations with the same background and forground colors.
+I use a dark theme in emacs. [preview-latex](https://www.gnu.org/software/auctex/manual/preview-latex.html) should automatically detect the color theme and render the LaTeX equations with the same background and forground colors.
 This does not work in some versions of GhostScript, according to this [answer](https://emacs.stackexchange.com/a/56250).
 I use GhostScript [9.54.0](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs9540/ghostscript-9.54.0-linux-x86_64.tgz) which renders the colors correctly.